zpl99/STSR-Seg/README.md

 </div>

 ### Requirements
-1. Use conda to create vitrual environment and activate it
+1. Use conda to create virtual environment and activate it
 ```
 conda create -n [yourenvname] python=3.8
 conda activate [yourenvname]